 In addition, another person’s detox story may seem captivating, but it is unreasonable to assume yours will be the same.
 In the age of mass information, it can be confusing and intimidating to interpret facts from fiction.
 Being in the care of medical professionals practicing evidence-based treatment lets you eliminate that debate.

 Methamphetamine Withdrawal Symptoms

 Like opioid withdrawal symptoms, methamphetamine effects are unique.
 And like all symptoms, they can vary from person to person.
-Initially, the can be mild, then become more severe over time.
+Initially, it can be mild, then become more severe over time.
 Methamphetamine withdrawal symptoms affect a person physically and mentally.
-As with methamphetamines, the length of your withdrawal can range from a couple days to several weeks.
+As with methamphetamines, the length of your withdrawal can range from a couple of days to several weeks.

 - Feeling lethargic

-- Sleeping for extremely long periods
+- Sleeping for too long

 - Lack of appetite